Raattis/LinearHierarchy/README.md

                                              node_1_2_1
 ```

-Arranging the data thightly like this is ideal for cache performance.
-Any related nodes are likely to be close by in memory.
-The trees whole structure is conveyed by the integer array making it fast to search.
-The cache performance can be further improved by
+Packing the data thightly is ideal for cache performance as any related nodes are likely to be close by in memory.
+The topology of the tree is completely conveyed by the integer array alone making it fast to process.

+Subtrees in this tree are contiguous blocks of memory, which makes shifting and removing them surprisingly efficient.

+The performance of this tree can be further improved by introducing cached look-up tables.
+These look-up tables can hold any value related to every node such as parent, sibling or last descendant of the node.
+Since the data is in an array, it is simple and efficient to gather the necessary information for any of the mentioned look-up table types.

+Operations that benefit from having a cache table include
+* finding an Nth child of a node
+ * cache type: next sibling cache
+* deleting or moving a subtree
+ * cache type: last descendant cache
+* finding any of the node's ancestors in a single step
+ * cache type: depth parent cache, requires 2D array, depth * count

 # Test tree topology